-The 2020 Teacher Innovation Grant Application is open.
-The grant application deadline is Wednesday, October 7, 2020.
+The 2020 Teacher Innovation Grant application deadline has been extended.
+The grant application deadline is Tuesday, December 1, 2020.

 If you received a Teacher Innovation Grant in 2019 you need to complete a grant evaluation before your application for 2020 will be accepted.
 Click Here to complete the evaluation.

 The Foundation encourages St. Vrain Valley School District teachers to submit grant applications for projects which support the District’s strategic direction, supplement standard curriculum and enhance efforts to meet student learning needs.
 More specifically we are interested in providing support for proposals that: